open5e/open5e/source/Spellcasting/spells_a-z/c/confusion.rst

 saving throw.
 If it succeeds, this effect ends for that target.

-**At Higher Levels.** When you cast this spell using a spell slot of 5th level or higher, the radius of the sphere increases by 5 feet for each slot level above 4th.
+**At Higher Levels.** When you cast this spell using a spell slot of 5th level or higher, the radius of the :ref:`srd:sphere` increases by 5 feet for each slot level above 4th.